democosm/hc-cpp/README.md

 Before you can build, you will need to install the openssl libs and headers.

-To download openssl development package on Ubuntu, the command is: sudo apt-get install openssl-dev
+To download the openssl development package, the command should be either sudo apt-get install libssl-dev
+OR

-To download openssl development package on Raspberry Pi3, the command is: sudo apt-get install libssl-dev
+sudo apt-get install openssl-dev

 Disclaimer for openssl (an excerpt from the openssl website):